DREADLOCK HOLIDAY ON ONE ACOUSTIC GUITAR

 | G#m F# | C#m C#m7 | repeat

-Capo or no capo, if you understand a chord progression as numbers, you can easily create licks and build second guitar parts using whatever suitable scale and chord shapes.
-It doesn’t even matter what key you’re playing in.
+Capo or no capo, if you understand a chord progression as roman numerals, you can create licks and build your own guitar parts using the suitable scale and chord shapes.

-To learn more about this, turn to the intermediate guitar course
+To learn more about how to do this, turn to the intermediate guitar course